kasparas-ban/animation-examples/plan.md

 ## Introduction and goals

 - Inspired by Viral Forms project
+  - Introduce project and team of people who worked on it
 - Outline and goals of the presentation
   - Contract and compare different animation tools
   - Best practices and ways to optimize performance